hsinlingchen/bda602/README.md

   - There are still many improvements needed, however, I've tried my best in my ability.
 - Midterm located in 'src/midterm' folder
   - In Assignment 4, I didn't fully understand the "Difference with Mean of Response" concept, updated it in this assignment.
+  - The main_midterm.py contains the main function that allows the project to run.